maki49/AnTrans-RI/README.md

 # AnTrans-RI

-This code is a Tensor-Transpose Anylizer for  [LibRI](https://github.com/deepmodeling/LibRI).
+This code is a Tensor-Transpose Analyzer for  [LibRI](https://github.com/deepmodeling/LibRI).

 ( also, it represents my Entrance into the underlying algorithm of [LibRI](https://github.com/deepmodeling/LibRI). )